 This slow cooker shredded beef chimichanga recipe is actually really easy to make.
 Whenever I go to a new Mexican restaurant, the thing I always try is their chimichanga.
 I judge the restaurant by their chimichanga.

 But I always thought they were too complicated to try at home, so I came up with this easy recipe.
 It makes the beef really tender and flavorful.
 Then after you cook your beef, all you do is throw it in a flour tortilla and fry it in a little oil in a frying pan and add your sides and toppings.
 So good and so easy.

 If you want a really good crockpot beans recipe to go with these chimichangas, please check out this one.
-This meat can also be used for just about any Hispanic shredded beef recipe, like burritos, taco or salad.
+This meat can also be used for just about any Hispanic shredded beef recipe, like burritos, tacos or salad.